johnpatrickmorgan/FlowStacks/FlowStacks/README.md

-# NStack
+# FlowStacks

-An NStack allows you to manage SwiftUI navigation state with a single stack property.
-This makes it easy to hoist that state into a high-level view, such as a coordinator.
+*FlowStacks* allow you to manage complex SwiftUI navigation and presentation state with a single piece of state.
+This makes it easy to hoist that state into a high-level coordinator view.
 The coordinator pattern allows you to write isolated views that have zero knowledge of their context within the navigation flow of an app.

 ## Usage